nNilakshii/Bidsync-auction-platform/README.md

 # Bidsync Auction Platform

-Real-time auction prototype showcasing a React client, Spring Boot WebSocket backend, and PostgreSQL persistence.
+Real-time USC community auction prototype showcasing a React client, Spring Boot WebSocket backend, and PostgreSQL persistence.
 The project is structured as a multi-app workspace with separate `backend/` and `frontend/` packages.

 ## Prerequisites